 Sexual interest has a lot to do with feeling good about yourself, your body, and your lifestyle.
-Occasional feelings of dissatisfaction or sadness are normal, but feeling blue more often than not can put a real damper on not only your libido, but your ability to live a meaningful life.
+Occasional feelings of dissatisfaction or sadness are normal, but feeling blue more often than not can put a real damper on your libido as well as your ability to live a meaningful life.
 You may be depressed if you have been feeling hopeless and sad for a long time.

-Talk to your doctor about these strong feelings: your doctor may recommend psychological counseling or antidepressants which may help alleviate symptoms of depression.
+Talk to your doctor about these strong feelings.
+Psychological counseling or antidepressants may help alleviate symptoms of depression.